Peter and Rosemary Grant

 In 1994, they were awarded the Leidy Award from the Academy of Natural Sciences of Philadelphia.
-The Grants were the subject of the book The Beak of the Finch: A Story of Evolution in Our Time by Jonathan Weiner, which won the Pulitzer Prize for General Non-Fiction in 1995.
+The Grants were the subject of the book The Beak of the Finch: A Story of Evolution in Our Time by Jonathan Weiner, which won the Pulitzer Prize for General Nonfiction in 1995.

 In 2003, the Grants were joint recipients of the Loye and Alden Miller Research Award.
 They won the 2005 Balzan Prize for Population Biology.
 The Balzan Prize citation states: